Tata-Umesh/IrisFlowerClassification/README.md

-Machine Learning model to classify Iris Flowers based on characteristics
+This Machine Learning model classifies Iris Flowers based on characteristics.